lay2dev/docs.lay2.dev/docs/guide/connect-to-tronwallet.md

 ---
-title: Connect to Tron wallets
+title: Connect to Tron wallet
 ---

-# Connect to Tron wallets
+# Connect to Tron wallet

 **PW Core** makes it very easy to receive and transfer CKB or UDT (User Defined Token) in CKB dApps.